-It’s been a decade since he last suited up for a NBA team, a little over 2 decades since I was watching his mixtapes on VHS tapes like NBA Superstars 3 (Stay Real w/ Eric Sermon!) and Below The Rim, and 25 years since he was considered the #1 player in the country – over Shaq!
-During his HS days at Archibishop Molloy, he was also the first 3x Parade All-American since Kareem and as a senior he was given the player of the year award from just about every organization giving out an award.
+It’s been a decade since he last suited up for a NBA team, a little over two decades since I was watching his mixtapes on VHS tapes like NBA Superstars 3 (Stay Real w/ Eric Sermon!) and Below The Rim, and 25 years since he was considered the #1 player in the country — over Shaq!
+During his HS days at Archibishop Molloy, he was also the first three-time Parade All-American since Kareem and as a senior he was given the player of the year award from just about every organization giving out an award.

 Since this was also decades before Ballislife existed and high school footage was easy to come by, I didn’t have the pleasure of seeing Kenny and his much talked about handles until he became a Yellow Jacket.
 To be specific, the exact day I saw and became a fan of Kenny was the day after he “embarrassed” Duke’s Bobby Hurley.